Tearstained prayers floated to the Father’s ears. “Not My will, but Yours.”

 “I’m the sacrifice for him.
 I love him.
 I am the sacrifice for her.
 I love her.”

-All the negative things that happened to Christ was sin.
-We chose sin.
+All the negative things that happened to Christ were sin.
+We chose to sin.
 As the song reflects on near the end, we can interchange with the people who betrayed Him, denied, and crucified Him.
 But you see, Jesus CHOSE US.

-Jesus went through great lengths for us because He knew we would go through great lengths, whether for good, or the bad.
+Jesus went through great lengths for us because He knew we would go to great lengths, whether for good, or the bad.
 That’s why He went to the cross.

 (NIV) Luke 23:34, ” Jesus said, “Father, forgive them, for they do not know what they are doing.”